senducusin/ttc-routes/README.md

 ### Detail View
 - When selecting a route; a detail view will show all available stops, route group ID, and the agency.
+- The text color of the stop times may differ depending on the condition (Gray: already lapsed, Red: 10 minutes or less before departure, Black: 11 minutes or more before departure).
 ![](/Previews/detail-view.png)

 ### Settings